Shahood-Sajid/Shahood-Sajid/Readme.md

 - PowerBI-Trainee at Enterprise64.

-- I'm the data whisperer, turning endless spreadsheets into magic! 😄.
+- A data whisperer, turning endless spreadsheets into magic! 😄.

 - In my free time, I read books and lift weights.